The White Company: Plot

-At the age of twenty, young Alleyne, son of Edric, leaves the Catholic abbey where he has been raised—intelligent, skilled and well liked, though sheltered and naive—and goes out to see the world, in accordance with the terms of his father's will.
+At the age of twenty, young Alleyne, son of Edric, leaves an abbey where he has been raised—intelligent, skilled and well liked, though sheltered and naive—and goes out to see the world, in accordance with the terms of his father's will.
 The same day, the abbot banishes John of Hordle for worldly behaviour: great appetite, teasing and flirting.
 They meet at the Pied Merlin inn as they each rest for the night.
 There, they make friends with veteran archer Sam Aylward who has returned to England from France to recruit for the White Company of mercenaries.
 Aylward has brought a request for Sir Nigel Loring of Christchurch to take command of the company.
 Aylward and John continue to Christchurch, while Alleyne detours to visit his older brother, the socman or landlord of Minstead, whose fierce reputation has grown to wickedness.

 The brothers meet for the first time since Alleyne was an infant and Alleyne finds that his brother is still furious their father gave three hides of land (80–120 acres) to the monastery for the boy's support.
 The socman threatens a lovely maiden, Maude, who escapes with Alleyne's aid and they flee on foot to find her horse.
 Maude makes a striking impression on the abbey-raised young man.
 When she hears that Alleyne intends to rejoin his friends to approach Sir Nigel Loring, Maude laughs and leaves him.
 Alleyne meets up again with Aylward and Hordle John, and the three friends meet Sir Nigel and his formidable wife Mary.
 There, he learns that Maude is Sir Nigel's daughter.
 Alleyne is taken on as squire to Sir Nigel and as tutor to Maude.
 When the men eventually depart for France, the young couple admit their love, but only to each other.
 En route to Gascony, our heroes destroy pirates, then report to the court of the Prince of Wales in Bordeaux.